ahilbers/bootstrap_uncertainty_quantification/README.md

 ## Getting started

-To run an example of the methodology, simply run
+To run an example of the methodology, call

 ```
 python3 main.py
 ```

 from a command line.
 This runs a very simple example of the methodology.
 To customise it, it's easiest to change arguments directly in `main.py` -- the settings can be specified in the function `run_example`.
 It creates a new directory called `outputs` with the point estimates and standard deviation estimates for the outputs of the `LP_planning` model, run across 2017 data.

+To keep things simple and clear, everything runs in series.
+If you'd like to see the full scale code, where the bootstrap runs can be performed in parallel on a computing cluster, email [Adriaan Hilbers](mailto:a.hilbers17@imperial.ac.uk).